Research Assistants Required for 2019

 - Previous field research experience, especially in marine mammal research

 - Prior experience working on boats

 - A strong interest and knowledge of bottlenose dolphins and/or Irish cetaceans

 - Familiarity with DSLR cameras and GPS equipment and software

 - Prior experience with MS Access and IMatch

 - Driving Licence (and possibility to bring your own car)

 - Possibility to bring your own laptop for data entry

-The closing date for applications is 26 February 2016.
+The closing date for applications is 28 February 2019.
 However, early application is recommended.
-Shortlisted candidates will be required to undertake a Skype interview in March.
+Shortlisted candidates maybe required to undertake a Skype interview in March.

 Photo ID catalogue